NOC-OI/shell-extras/_episodes/02-ssh.md

 still have a valid commmad.

 ~~~
-$ scp results.dat vlad@backupserver
+$ scp results.dat nelle@backupserver
 ~~~
 {: .bash}

-but now we have merely created a file called `vlad@backupserver` on our local machine, as we would have done with `cp`.
+but now we have merely created a file called `nelle@backupserver` on our local machine, as we would have done with `cp`.

 ~~~
-$ cp results.dat vlad@backupserver
+$ cp results.dat nelle@backupserver
 ~~~
 {: .bash}